juanmahv/juanmahv.github.io/_posts/2014-05-27-synchronize-git-repositories-offline-with-bundle.md

 share: yes
 ---

 Git is probably the best scm nowadays.
-The list of features is simply amazing and is hard to imagine a work-flow git is not able to serve.
+The list of features is simply amazing and is hard to imagine a development work-flow git is not suitable for.

 One of my favorite is sharing commits, that is, synchronize, between 2 repositories not connected over a network.